4W4I5/Semester-4-Notes/FSE/FSE 22 Feb, 2023 (Elicitation).md

 				- Avoids loss of information
 				- Preventive tool for improving quality
 			- ##### Cons
+				- The matrix can get very complex very quickly for a large project
+				- Heavily dependent on the customer
+				- Adapting to the market trends is tough due to the nature of observing the market and processing data
+				- Focus on customer satisfaction
+					- Cost, lifecycle and other strats take a heavy hit
 			- Image
 				- ![[Pasted image 20230227111109.png]]
 				- Whats are on the left